soodaayush/BVHApp/README.md

 # Package.json and Package-lock.json

-Files that list all of the packages/libraries used in this mobile app.
+Files that list all of the packages/libraries used in this mobile app along with their corresponding versions and dependencies.